Bolesław III Wrymouth: Conquest of Rügen and alliance with Wartislaw I

-To consolidate his power over Pomerania Bolesław conducted an expedition to the island of Rügen in 1130.
-For this purpose, he concluded an alliance with the Danish duke Magnus Nilsson (his son-in-law) who provided him with a fleet in exchange for support in his efforts to obtain the Swedish throne.
+To consolidate his power over Pomerania Bolesław conducted an expedition to the island of Rügen in 1130 with Danish support.
 The fleet transported Polish troops to Rügen, but the intended battle on the island never happened, because, at the sight of the Polish-Danish combined forces, the defending Rani recognized Bolesław's overlordship.

 After the successful invasion of the Danish capital, Roskilde, in 1134, Bolesław formed an alliance with Wartislaw I of Pomerania against King Eric II of Denmark, an ally of Emperor Lothair III.
-The role of the Polish prince was limited to aiding the House of Griffins, not due while the real interest in Danish affairs.
+The role of the Polish duke was limited to aiding the House of Griffins, not due while the real interest in Danish affairs.
 The Danish, after repelling the first attack, led a successful retaliatory expedition and expansion into Pomerania.

 Congress of Merseburg

 Political Background

 In 1125 Henry V, Holy Roman Emperor and King of Germany, died.
 His successor, Lothair of Supplinburg, was embroiled in disputes over his inheritance, and became involved in papal politics.
 In 1130 there was a double election to the Apostolic See.
 Lothair supported Pope Innocent II, hoping in this way to secure his own coronation.
 Contrary to expectations, Lothair's Imperial coronation didn't end his disputes against the contenders for the German throne.

 In 1130 Bolesław controlled the areas situated on the left bank of the Oder river on the island of Rügen.
 Germany had designs on these lands, but its internal political situation and its involvement in a civil war in Hungary, made an armed conflict impractical.
 The death of King Stephen II of Hungary in 1131 had led to war between two claimants to the throne: Béla the Blind (son of Álmos, Duke of Croatia) and Boris (the alleged son of King Coloman).
 Boris sought the help of the Polish ruler, who hoped for a closer alliance with Hungary and cooperation with the Kievan princes (Boris was a son of a daughter of Vladimir II Monomakh).
 However, Bolesław overestimated his strength against Béla, who had the support of almost all his country.
-The Polish army faced the combined forces of Hungary, Bohemia, Austria and Germany in the Battle of the Sajó River (22 July 1132), where the coalition achieved complete victory over the Polish prince, who was forced to retreat.
+The Polish army faced the combined forces of Hungary, Bohemia, Austria and Germany in the Battle of the Sajó River (22 July 1132), where the coalition achieved complete victory over the Polish duke, who was forced to retreat.

 The success in Hungary was used by the Bohemian ruler Soběslav I, an Imperial vassal, who during 1132–34, repeatedly invaded Silesia.
 The question of Silesia's property was left to Lothair III.
 Around the same time, the bull Sacrosancta Romana of 1133 gave the Archbishopric of Magdeburg sovereign rights over the Pomeranian dioceses instituted by Bolesław.